Wave propagation through an elastically-asymmetric architected material: Architected materials with internal contacts

 Such materials demonstrate unusual properties in dynamics both in vibration and wave propagation~\cite{natsiavas1993dynamics,tournat2009nonlinear,radostin2013propagation}.
 The latter presents the main topic of this paper.
-Namely, we study propagation of elastic waves through a one-dimensional assembly of symmetric and asymmetric materials, the focus is put on the damping properties.
-We show that the elastic asymmetry modifies the energy dissipation mechanisms, ensuring rapid damping for even low-frequency signals.
+Namely, we study propagation of elastic waves through a one-dimensional assembly of symmetric and asymmetric materials, the focus is put on the damping properties and further on the signal form change.
+We show that the elastic asymmetry modifies the energy dissipation mechanisms, ensuring rapid damping even for low-frequency signals.